youngju0565/VIP_reversal/README.md

 ## Code description
 MATLAB version: R2017a

+Each analysis takes a time scale of minutes.
 *****
 ### MATLAB path setting
 Make sure that <code>/functions</code> folder and data in <code>/data_VIP_CC</code> folder are on the MATLAB path.